Pomax/music-theory-js/README.md

 ## How complain??

-Opinions to [twitter](https://twitter.com/TheRealPomax) or [mastodon](https://mastodon.cloud/@TheRealPomax), please.
+Opinions to [mastodon](https://mastodon.cloud/@TheRealPomax), please.
 Things that require we actually talk to each other should be filed as an [issue](issues) on this very github repo.

 - Pomax